Appearance

 }

-- All we changed was the template paths in the two field values, swapping from:
+- All we changed compared to the previous guide was the template paths in the two field values, swapping from:

-- This means the System Status widget will read the Custom Data stored at the project level, instead of the site level.
+- This means the System Status widget will read the Data Object scoped to whatever project it is rendering in the context of, instead of the one global Data Object at the site level.

 Executing the Webhook Transform: